stevenmcsorley/netmapper-lite/README.md

 3. **Perform a scan**:
    - Enter CIDR network (e.g., `192.168.1.0/24`)
+     - The GUI auto-detects your network CIDR on startup
    - Click "Start Scan"
    - Results appear automatically when scan completes

+4. **View network map**:
+   - After a scan completes, click the "Network Map" tab
+   - See your network topology with:
+     - Gateway/router at the center (blue)
+     - All devices arranged in a circle (green)
+     - Connection lines showing network topology
+   - Click any device node to see detailed information
+   - The map auto-detects your actual gateway/router from the routing table

 ## Architecture